 At the community information sessions, members of the project team gave two presentations - on project need and what to expect during construction of a typical underground 33,000 Volt cable project.
 These presentations can be viewed via the link at the top right hand side of this page.

-All feedback is currently being considered by the project team as part of the process to prepare a proposed route for further consultation and to plan the project to minimise impacts during construction.
+This report is a summary of feedback received at the information sessions and via direct feedback to Ausgrid after the sessions.
+Community feedback has been considered by the project team as part of the process to refine the options to a proposed route and to plan the project to minimise impacts during construction.

-To find out more or provide feedback to Ausgrid, please get in touch via the contacts on the right of this page.
+To find out more or to provide feedback to Ausgrid, please get in touch via the contacts on the right of this page.
+Ausgrid welcomes feedback throughout all stages of the project.

 Like any construction work, the project would involve noise and dust, and temporary traffic and parking disruptions, which we would work to reduce as much as possible.
 Any potential impacts are assessed as part of an environmental assessment (known as a Review of Environmental Factors or REF) and measures would be put in place to minimise impacts on the local environment.Click here to view an information graphic showing the stages of cable laying.
 Construction would include: